klessydra/T13x/README.md

  4) kdotp rd,rs1,rs2

--kaddv and kdotp do arithmetic operations on the vectors in "rs1" and "rs2", and store the results in "rd".
-Operation are done in SIMD fashion were we can operate on four elements simultanously.
+- kaddv and kdotp do arithmetic operations on the vectors in "rs1" and "rs2", and store the results in "rd".
+Operations are done in SIMD fashion by which four elements are operated on simultanously.

--Currently the number of bytes in rs2 have to be a multiple of four (i.e. 32-bits) or else we raise an exception.
+- Currently the number of bytes in rs2 have to be a multiple of four (i.e. 32-bits) or else we raise an exception.

--If we have non scratchpad access, we raise an exception.
+- If we have non scratchpad access, we raise an exception.

--If we have same scratchpad READ access we raise an exception.
+- If we have same scratchpad READ access we raise an exception.

--If writing to the scratchpads might overflow it, we raise an exception.
+- If writing to the scratchpads might overflow it, we raise an exception.

--However we don't raise an exception if a scratchpad is used simultanously for read and write, because sc_memories were designed with dual ports for read and write.
+- However we don't raise an exception if a scratchpad is used simultanously for read and write, because as mentioned sc_memories were designed with dual ports for read and write.

-Currently there are no tests added for testing the new instructions, they will be included shortly in recent update.
+Basic tests for vector addition and dot-product have been added, after you merge the Klessydra with PULPino, you will find the tests inside <pulp_path>/sw/apps/klessydra_dsp_tests/.

 Hope you like it :D

 # Merging T13x User Guide

-Intro: The Klessydra processing core family is is a set of processors featuring full compliance with the RISC-V. Klessydra cores fully support the RV32I Base Integer Instruction set in M-mode and one instruction from the RV32A extension.
+Intro: The Klessydra processing core family is a set of processors featuring full compliance with the RISC-V, and pin-to-pin compatible with the PULPino riscy cores.
+Klessydra cores fully support the RV32I Base Integer Instruction set, and one instruction from the RV32A extension.
+'T1' further extends the instruction set with four instructions as described above.
+The only privilege level supported in klessydra is Machine mode "M".

 This guide explains how one can download and install Pulpino, and it's modified version of the riscv-gnu toolchain.
+It also demonstrates how to patch the offcial riscv-toolchain in order to add the klessydra extensions.
 And then it shows how you can easily merge the Klessydra-Core in the Pulpino project.

 ###########################################################################################
 - Prerequisites as indicated by the pulpino group